sime3134/g-calendar-fetcher/README.md

 # g-calendar-fetcher

 This JavaScript library helps you to easily fetch, parse, and display events from Google Calendar using the iCalendar (.ics) format available from a given Google Calendar URL.
+While it has only been tested with Google Calendar .ics files, it can most likely be used with .ics files from other sources well.

 ## Table of Contents